bmsohwinc/my-cp/notes.md

     - Very easily, with O(1) memory and O(n) time we can solve the questions
     - But needs a bit of thought while fitting in the method
     - check: link4
+5. Binary tree means, use recursions
+    - Preorder, postorder, inorder traversals are to be by-hearted
+    - But always know the iterative approach too (recursive ones are trivial sometimes)
+    - check: link5

 ## Problem links
 - link1: